martywallace/tempest/README.md

 <pre>
 {{ value : sha1 : ucase }} // The resulting value will be an uppercase SHA1 hash of the original.
 </pre>

-## Sublime Text

-The <code>Sublime</code> folder contains various snippets useful for faster development using Tempest.
-Below are the tab-triggers available.

-* <code>tempest::class</code> - A blank class definition.
-* <code>tempest::response</code> - A Tempest response class.
-* <code>tempest::modelroutes</code> - A block of common routes that deal with a model, formatted as JSON.